broadinstitute/warp/pipelines/broad/arrays/validate_chip/ValidateChip.changelog.md

 # 1.13.4
 2021-10-01

+* Task wdls used by Validate chip were updated with changes that don't affect ValidateChip wdl
+* Updated Illumina IAAP Autocall docker image to address critical vulnerability
+* Changed arrays-picard-private hash and pull from correct artifactory
 * Task wdls used by ValidateChip were updated with changes that don't affect ValidateChip wdl

 # 1.13.3